FUZZFACED

 TBX

-The tone control system called TBX was used on the Elite Stratocaster, and, later, on the 1987 American Standard and on the Plus Series Strats.
+The TBX tone control was first used on the Elite Stratocaster, and, later, on the 1987 American Standard and on the Plus Series.

 La pubblicità su Fuzzfaced